- Campus Recreation & Wellness (CRW)

 OIP develops and coordinates programming and events that foster WKU’s international aspirations.
 OIP facilitates the International Year Of… program, a unique, annual initiative designed to internationalize the WKU campus and surrounding community through a yearlong exploration of a single world region or country.
 For the International Year Of…(IYO) program, OIP partners with academic and non-academic units to create opportunities for students, faculty, staff and the larger community to engage with and explore a country’s diverse cultural, historical, political, and geographical landscapes—all without a passport.
-Past country spotlights include Ecuador (2014-15), South Africa (2015-16), South Korea (2016-17), and Bosnia and Herzegovina (2017-18).
-The IYO will shift its focus to Cuba for the 2018-19 academic year.
+Past country spotlights include Ecuador (2014-15), South Africa (2015-16), South Korea (2016-17), Bosnia and Herzegovina (2017-18), and Cuba (2018-19).
 International Education Week, another OIP-led program occurring every fall, is a week-long celebration inviting students, faculty, staff, and community members to engage in activities and events that facilitate global learning and constructive dialogue.